St. Lawrence, Newfoundland and Labrador: Education

 St. Lawrence has a K-12 School, St. Lawrence Academy.
 The school was initially the high school for the town "St. Lawrence Central High School".
-With dwindling enrollment in the 1990s the school was renamed St. Lawrence Academy and encompassed K-6 upon the closure of Marion Elementary in 1999.
+With dwindling enrollment in the 1990s the school was renamed St. Lawrence Academy and encompassed K-6 upon the closure of zigs Elementary in 1999.

 Sport

 St. Lawrence has been referred to as the 'Soccer Capital of Newfoundland’.
 St. Lawrence Centennial Soccer Field has been listed on the Historic Places in Canada since 2005.

 The St. Lawrence soccer teams have been a powerhouse of soccer both on the Burin Peninsula where they have dominated.
 As well at the provincial level success has also been achieved culminating in the Laurentians being named the "Team of the Decade" for the 70's and 90's.

 The town has nine organized soccer teams.
 The St. Lawrence Laurentians soccer club is the most recognized.

 Climate

-St. Lawrence has a subarctic climate, albeit an ocean moderated one more akin to a subpolar oceanic climate or to the even more similar climate of the Kuril Islands off Eurasia than one like that of Fairbanks, Alaska.
+St. Lawrence has a warm-summer humid continental climate (Dfb) bordering on a subarctic climate (Dfc), albeit an ocean moderated one more akin to a subpolar oceanic climate or to the even more similar climate of the Kuril Islands off Eurasia than one like that of Fairbanks, Alaska.
 The seasonal lag rivals that of the Pacific coast in California, with August being the warmest month and September and July having very similar temperatures.
 The coldest month is February.
 Summer lasts from mid-July through mid-September and winter lasts from late November through early May.